feisty meow concerns codebase 2.140

 #define stat

-Definition: Xos2defs.h:41
+Definition Xos2defs.h:41

-#define unlink
+#define chmod

 #define S_IFDIR

-Definition: Xw32defs.h:60
+Definition Xw32defs.h:60

 #define S_IWRITE

-Definition: Xw32defs.h:64
+Definition Xw32defs.h:64

 #define S_IEXEC

-Definition: Xw32defs.h:65
+Definition Xw32defs.h:65

 #define S_IREAD

-Definition: Xw32defs.h:63
+Definition Xw32defs.h:63

 void reset(int number=0, const contents *initial_contents=NULL_POINTER)